-Regular city elections in Iowa are held in oddnumbered years.
+Regular city elections in Iowa are held in odd-numbered years and candidates run on a non-partisan basis.

 Elected city officials serve either two- or four-year terms.
 If no term is specified, it is two years.
-The next regular city election will be held on November 7, 2023.
+The next regular city election will be held on November 4, 2025.

-For the 2023 election cycle, the candidate filing period is August 14 to August 31 for cities with primary elections and August 28 to September 21 for all other cities.
-Unless your city clerk has been authorized by the county auditor/county commissioner of elections to accept nomination papers, your nomination papers will need to be obtained and submitted to the county auditor/county commissioner of elections.
+For the 2025 election cycle, the candidate filing period is August 11 to August 28 for cities with primary elections and August 25 to September 18 for all other cities.

+Unless your city clerk has been designated by the county auditor/county commissioner of elections to accept nomination papers, your nomination papers will need to be obtained and submitted to the county auditor/county commissioner of elections.